OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Evaluation

-As shown in Table \ref{table:mesh metrics}, \methodname{} outperforms the baselines in recall, completion, and completion ratio.
+As shown in Table \ref{table:mesh metrics}, \methodname outperforms the baselines in recall, completion, and completion ratio.
 Our method is mostly the second best in the other mesh metrics.
 Since \htwomapping\ and PIN-SLAM are specially optimized for surface reconstruction, they perform slightly better in metrics like F1 score.
 However, their mesh has more holes, which can also improve metrics like precision.
-Voxblox has the best accuracy but performs the worst in other metrics.
-Since HIO-SDF relies on a volumetric method like Voxblox to generate the SDF dataset, it also performs worse than \methodname{}.
+Voxblox performs mostly worse than other methods.
+Since HIO-SDF relies on a volumetric method like Voxfield~\cite{pan_voxfield_2022} to generate the SDF dataset, it also performs worse than \methodname.